 After the Phoenicians the Romans settled here as did the Muslims who named the city Welba.
 Alfonso X El Sabio (The wise) then conquered it in 1257.

-During World War II, the city was a hub of espionage activities led by members of the large British and German communities.
+During World War II the city was a hub of espionage activities led by the large British and German communities.
 German activity centred on reporting British shipping moving in and out of the Atlantic.
 Most famously, across the estuary Punta Umbria was the location where Operation Mincemeat planted the body of a dead soldier which was washed ashore carrying false information.
 The false papers he carried named him as Major William Martin of Royal Marines.

-The body of Glyndwr Michael, the fictional Major William Martin, Royal Marines, is buried in the San Marco section of the cemetery of Nuestra Señora under a headstone that reads "William Martin, born 29 March 1907, died 24 April 1943, beloved son of John Glyndwr and the late Antonia Martin of Cardiff, Wales.
+The body of Glyndwr Michael, the fictional Major William Martin, is buried in the San Marco section of the cemetery of Nuestra Señora in Huelva under a headstone that reads "William Martin, born 29 March 1907, died 24 April 1943, beloved son of John Glyndwr and the late Antonia Martin of Cardiff, Wales."

 Mainly due the devastating damage caused by the Lisbon earthquake in 1755 Huelva lacks much of the splendid architecture of other Andalucían cities such as Seville, Córdoba or Granada nevertheless it has quite a lot to offer.